sleekdata/oms-db-setup/README.md

 ## ⚠️ License

-For educational and personal use only.
+-- This file was created by SleekData (https://www.youtube.com/@sleekdata) -- You may use it for personal, educational purposes only.
-Created by **SleekData**.
-Commercial use is not permitted.
+-- Unauthorized commercial use of this file or its data, including use in other YouTube videos, is prohibited.